openstack/oslo.i18n/doc/source/usage.rst

 Handling hacking Objections to Imports
 ======================================

-The OpenStack style guidelines prefer importing modules and accessing names from those modules after import, rather than importing the names directly.
+The `OpenStack Style Guidelines <http://docs.openstack.org/developer/hacking/#imports>`_ prefer importing modules and accessing names from those modules after import, rather than importing the names directly.
 For example:

 ::